apache/spark/docs/mllib-clustering.md

 object to cluster the data into two clusters.
 The number of desired clusters is passed to the algorithm.
 We then output the parameters of the mixture model.

-Refer to the [`GaussianMixture` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.clustering.GaussianMixture) for more details on the API.
+Refer to the [`GaussianMixture` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.clustering.GaussianMixture) and [`GaussianMixtureModel` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.clustering.GaussianMixtureModel) for more details on the API.

 {% highlight python %}
 from pyspark.mllib.clustering import GaussianMixture